SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Conclusion

 \section{Conclusion}

 We present \methodname\ for unsupervised anomaly detection from radiography images.
-Qualitatively, we show that \methodname\ can taxonomize the ingrained anatomical structures into recurrent patterns; and in the inference, \methodname\ can identify anomalies (unseen/modified patterns) in the image.
-Quantitatively, \methodname\ is significantly superior to predominant methods in unsupervised anomaly detection by over 5 points on the ZhangLab dataset; remarkably, \methodname\ achieves a 10-point improvement over the state of the art on the Stanford CheXpert dataset.
-The competitive results are attributable to our observation: \emph{Radiography imaging protocols focus on particular body regions, therefore producing images of great similarity and yielding recurrent anatomical structures across patients.} Additionally, we created a new dataset (DigitAnatomy) that synthesizes the spatial correlation and consistent shape of chest anatomy in radiography images.
-DigitAnatomy was created to prompt the development, evaluation, and interpretability of anomaly detection methods, particularly for radiography imaging.
+Qualitatively, we show that \methodname\ can taxonomize the ingrained anatomical structures into recurrent patterns; and in the inference, \methodname\ can identify anomalies accurately.
+Quantitatively, \methodname\ is superior to predominant methods by over 5 points AUC on the ZhangLab dataset and 10 points AUC on the Stanford CheXpert dataset.
+The outstanding results are attributable to our observation: \emph{Radiography imaging protocols focus on particular body regions, therefore producing images of great similarity and yielding recurrent anatomical structures across patients.} We synthesized the \ourdataset\ dataset to resemble key attributes of chest anatomy in radiography images for prompting future method development.